CodaBool/p12-slap/README.md

 - (feature?) you will be able to slap on cards which are burned.
 - clicking start while seated attempts to also drop a card
 - will sit on "Joining game" in menu despite failed ws conn
-- holding control gives null ref
+- ~~holding control gives null ref~~
 - using npm i -f for the peer depend on latest rapier (rm this in Vercel)
 - got a card is undefined when playing for over 5 minutes, and 5+ games
+- typing space attempts a slap when you try to type

 # Compression
 MeshoptDecoder is already used in useGLTF loader